 In order to get the most out of AI tools, you need to ask good questions.
-As only superficial questions gives very general and perhaps inaccurate information.
+Asking only superficial questions gives very general and perhaps inaccurate information.
 It is important to use these tips to get the most out of your conversations with generative AI tools.
-A good AI prompt includes three components:
+We encourage you to follow the CREATE framework explained below when crafting your generative AI prompts to get the most helpful information from these tools.

 Please explore the additional resources listed below to help create the best AI prompts.